Break the Ice With Getting-to-Know-You Questions

 - What part of your current job is your favorite?

-- Share one thing that you love to do that you get to do nearly every day.
+- Share one thing you love to do that you get to do nearly every day.

 - What's your most significant current challenge?